tedconf/symfony-doc-unofficial/getting-started/en/06-Web-Server-Configuration.markdown

     http://localhost:8080/

-You can change `8080` by any number but prefer numbers greater than `1024` as they do not require administrator rights.
+You can change `8080` to any number, but favour numbers greater than `1024` as they do not require administrator rights.

 >**SIDEBAR**